 In addition to a DCC, the NICHD Network uses a centralized specimen repository to store coded biological specimens from its studies.
 This repository serves as a resource for network and external investigators who are interested in answering specific questions related to HIV/AIDS.

 Current and future areas of research focus include:

-- Interventions to reduce mother-to-child HIV transmission, with the goal to eliminate perinatal HIV transmission globally
+- Interventions to reduce perinatal HIV transmission, with the goal to eliminate perinatal HIV transmission globally

-- Pharmacokinetics and safety of antiretroviral (ARV) drugs in pregnant or lactating HIV-infected women and their newborns, including surveillance for:
+- Pharmacokinetics and safety of antiretroviral (ARV) drugs in pregnant or lactating women with HIV and their newborns, including surveillance for: